-- AEMO to move the provisions from the Market Settlement and Transfer Solution (MSATS) Procedures to the Meter Churn Procedures, where it more appropriately fits.
+- allows AEMO to move the provisions from the Market Settlement and Transfer Solution (MSATS) Procedures to the Meter Churn Procedures, where it more appropriately fits

-- AEMO's customer transfer high level design and to remove any ambiguity between other NER provisions regarding metering coordinator appointments by the financially responsible market participant.
+- provides flexibility to AEMO and industry to determine the most efficient customer transfer process design and to remove any ambiguity between other provisions in the National Electricity Rules regarding metering coordinator appointments by the financially responsible market participant.

-The draft rule also amends the model terms and conditions for standard retail contracts in the NERR to clarify that a customer can transfer to the same retailer’s market retail contract, or to another retailers standard or market retail contract .
+The final rule also amends the model terms and conditions for standard retail contracts in the National Energy Retail Rules (NERR) to clarify that a customer can transfer to the same retailer’s market retail contract, or to another retailer’s standard or market retail contract.

-In regard to issues raised by AEMO, the Commission decided to not make any amendments to:
+In regards to the other issues raised by AEMO in its rule change request, the Commission decided to not make any amendments to:

-The Commission has also chosen to not adopt AEMO's proposal to remove the ability of retailers to recover any undercharged amount as a result of a customer transfer.
-The undercharge and overcharge provisions act together provide rights to customers and retailers to recover revenue when a bill was inaccurate.
-Removing the undercharge provision would increase risks for retailers, especially with the likelihood of a greater number of transfers occurring on the basis of estimated reads.
+Additionally, the Commission has also chosen to not adopt AEMO's proposal to remove the ability of retailers to recover any undercharged amount as a result of a customer transfer.
+The undercharge and overcharge provisions act together to provide rights to customers and retailers to recover revenue when a bill is inaccurate.
+Removing the undercharge provision would increase risks for retailers and in turn increase prices for their customers, especially with the likelihood of a greater number of transfers occurring on the basis of estimated reads.

 In developing the advice AEMO and the AEMC highlighted that the changes are largely within AEMO’s remit through procedure changes.
-The only changes required to the rules are clarifications and checks that consumer protections are adequate for a circumstance where more customers may change retailers based on self-reads and estimated reads.
-Given the nature of the rule change it is possible to progress them simultaneously.
+The only changes required to the rules were clarifications and checks that consumer protections are adequate for a circumstance where more customers may change retailers based on self-reads and estimated reads.
+The changes have been addressed through this rule change request.

 |ACCC||Meridian Energy Shop|